 Do independent contractors get overtime in Texas?

 The short answer is no – the Fair Labor Standards Act, or FLSA, which is the federal law that governs overtime, only protects employees.
-The real answer, however, is more complicated – just because a worker was called an independent contractor does not mean they truly were one in the eyes of the law.
+The real answer, however, is more complicated – just because a worker is called an independent contractor does not mean they truly are one in the eyes of the law.
 If a worker has been misclassified as an independent contractor and is truly an employee, the worker will be owed overtime as long as he or she does not fall within one of the narrow exemptions of the FLSA (and manual laborers almost always fall outside of these exemptions, and thus workers that use their hands who are misclassified as independent contractors are almost always owed overtime pay).
 So, the next question we should answer is how you can tell whether a worker is an independent contractor or an employee.

 There is no law in Texas that governs whether a worker is an independent contractor or an employee (at least for the purposes of overtime pay).
 Instead, Texas agencies and courts use tests that focus on various factors to assess this issue.